tarmstrong/poutine_maker/tutorial/part1.md

 ## Step 1: Define your field type with `hook_field_info()`

-First you need to tell Drupal that you are defining your own field type.
-You can also define new widgets and formatters for existing field types, but in this example we want to store a Poutine creation, which is not an existing field type.
+First, you need to tell Drupal that you are defining your own field type.
+You can also define new widgets and formatters for existing field types, but in this example we want to add a brand new field type called 'poutine creation'.

 Here is how you define a field type: